 About Mirae Asset Global Investments

-Mirae Asset Global Investments is one of the world's largest investment managers in emerging market equities (Investments & Pensions Europe, January 2013).
-With over 570 employees, including 124 dedicated investment professionals, Mirae Asset offers a breadth of emerging markets expertise.
-Mirae Asset's offices are located in Australia, Brazil, Canada, China, Colombia, Hong Kong, India, Korea, Taiwan, the U.K., the United States and Vietnam.
-The firm manages almost $60 billion in assets globally through a diversified platform to offer market-leading franchises in traditional equity and fixed income products, ETFs and alternative strategies, such as real estate, private equity and hedge funds.
-Mirae Asset Global Investments (USA) LLC is focused on providing equity and fixed income investment advisory services to mutual funds, foreign investment trusts and institutions. (www.miraeasset.com)
+Mirae Asset Global Investments is one of the world's largest investment managers in emerging market equities (Investment & Pensions Europe, January 2014).
+With over 560 employees, of which 120 are dedicated investment professionals, Mirae Asset offers a breadth of emerging markets expertise from its offices in Australia, Brazil, Canada, China, Colombia, Hong Kong, India, Korea, Taiwan, the U.K., the U.S., and Vietnam.
+The firm manages over $60 billion in assets globally, of which more than $16 billion is invested in emerging market equities (as of 6/30/14). http://investments.miraeasset.us/

 - Singapore International News